fuzzycode/twistedpi/README.rst

-Twistedpi - A networked remote control for your Raspberry Pi camera module
+Twistedpi
 =========

 Dependencies
 ------------
+*twistedpi* depends on the following packages:

+* twisted_
+* picamera_

+In addition to these packages, *twistedpi* has to be installed on a Raspberry Pi with a functional camera board attached.

 Installation
 ------------